nekto-kotik/sqlantern/README.md

 If you need other database systems, please help me write the server-side code for it (it's not a big deal, I promise).

 Only single query execution in each `Query` field is implemented and it will stay this way.\
-(A possible workaround is abusing "Import" with text input, but you won't get results for SELECTs, only the overall quantity of executed queries.)
+(A possible workaround is abusing the text input in "Import", but you won't get results for SELECTs, only the overall quantity of executed queries.)

 There is a built-in `Notepad` for text notes, which is saved to an internal browser storage per-domain ("LocalStorage").\
 I.e. this text is only there as long you are in the same browser on the same domain.
 Different browser = different Notepad.
 Different domain = different Notepad.
 (Same browser in incognito mode = different Notepad, as well.)